fieldmaps/edge-extender/README.md

 ## Configuration

-There are two user configurable varibles defined in `config.ini`.
+There are two user configurable variables defined in `config.ini`.
 The first is a `dissolve` field.
-By default this is set to `fid`, which will not dissolve the output.
-This field is already present on GeoPackages, and is automatically added to Shapefiles on import.
+By default, this is set to `fid` which will not dissolve the output.
+This field is the default primary ID for GeoPackages, and is automatically added to Shapefiles and GeoJSON if missing.
 The second option is a `precision` value, set to `0.0001` by default.
-This decimal degree value is equivilent to roughly 10m, and is used as the interval points are set along the edges for the voronoi algorithm.
-For planet level geometry, a smaller precision will help the algorith run faster.
-For smaller areas, a higher precision will ensure the allocation is as accurate as possible.
+This decimal degree value is equivalent to roughly 10m, and is used as the interval points are set along the edges for the voronoi algorithm.
+For planet level geometry, a smaller precision (`0.01`) will help the algorithm use less memory and run faster.
+For smaller areas, a higher precision (`0.000001`) will ensure the allocation is as accurate as possible but will take longer and may fail if there is insufficient system memory.